himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 src="../../img/posts/draft-website-jenkins/nginx.png" style="max-width:
 100%; float: center; margin: 0px 0px 0px 0px;" alt="Default Nginx Page" /></a>

-With Jenkins ready, lets setup the web server before configuring the Jenkins project.
-Any webserver will do, but I used [nginx](https://nginx.org/en/) in my setup.
-It just needs to be able to serve our generated *static* website.
-Just make sure it's installed and running, and know *where* the files need to go.
-If using nginx, it can be installed, enabled, and started with (on Ubuntu):
+With Jenkins ready, lets quickly setup the web server before configuring the Jenkins project.
+Any webserver will do (it just needs to serve the generated *static* website content).
+I used [nginx](https://nginx.org/en/) in for setup.
+After installing, make sure it is running.
+To install and check the status of nginx on an Ubuntu System:

 ```bash
 ## Install